arrayoutofbounds/sysj/README.md

 ### Dependencies (atom packages that also need to be download)

-- Console Panel (author: spark)
+- Console Panel (author: spark) - This is a console that outputs the results from the compilation.
+It is needed for the compilation to to work.

-- terminal-panel-uoa (author: arrayoutofbounds)
+- terminal-panel-uoa (author: arrayoutofbounds) -  This is a terminal that needs to be activated before a subsystem is run.
+Go and click on "activate terminal panel" before trying to run the xml files that have a subsystem each.

 ### Documentation and tutorials